glpi-project/doc/source/modules/assets/tabs/volumes.rst

 * file system
 * total size
 * available size
-* cyphering algorithm and type
+* ciphering algorithm and type

-It is possible from a `Computer` entry to add a volum by clicking on button ``Add a volume``.
+It is possible from a `Computer` entry to add a volume by clicking on button ``Add a volume``.

 .. image:: /modules/assets/images/volumes_add.png
-   :alt: Adding un volumes
+   :alt: Adding volumes
    :align: center

-It is possible from a `Computer` entry to modify an existing volum by clicking on the link under its name.
+It is possible from a `Computer` entry to modify an existing volume by clicking on the link under its name.

 .. image:: /modules/assets/images/volumes_update.png
    :alt: Modify a volume